lrjenny/brennaandlogan/README.md

 # lrjenny.github.io
-A website for my girlfriend
+This project was a gift for my girlfriend brennaandlogan.com